hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

       variable.
 The `map` parameter should be another variable, such as `var.amis`.
-If `key` does not exist in `map`, the interpolation will fail unless you specify a third argument, `default`, which should be a string value to return if no `key` is found in `map.
+If `key` does not exist in `map`, the interpolation will fail unless you specify a third argument, `default`, which should be a string value to return if no `key` is found in `map`.
+This function only works on flat maps and will return an error for maps that include nested lists or maps.

   * `lower(string)` - Returns a copy of the string with all Unicode letters mapped to their lower case.